octopusengine/micropython_turing-emul/README.md

 ### program_file

-The program is loaded as a text file (`programs_turing/program.txt`) where **each line represents a transition function of the form fn(p,X)=(Y,D,q)**, so the 5 tuples are strictly in the order p, X, Y, D, q *(the character _ represents a blank symbol on the tape)*
+The program is loaded as a text file (`programs_turing/program.txt`) where **each line represents a transition function of the form fn(p,X)=(Y,D,q)**, so the 5-tuple are strictly in the order p, X, Y, D, q *(the character _ represents a blank symbol on the tape)*

 ```
 fn(p,X)=(Y,D,q)